mightymoogle/StegoVideoDemo/README.md

 * flowers.mp4 - video of red flowers in the wind with some movement;
 * riga.mp4 - video featuring the City of Riga, almost no visible movement.

-Also there are multiple sample watermarks provided:
+Also, there are multiple sample watermarks provided:
 * mark_logo.bmp - logo with the Riga Technical University logo (BMP, Black&White, 90x90 pixels);
 * mark.bmp - logo with the letters RTU (BMP, Black&White, 90x90 pixels);
 * mark2.bmp - sames as mark.bmp, but size is 171x96 (stretched for widescreen);